datascience65a-glitch/bpd-overtime-analysis/README.md

 Additionally clustering was done among officers using KMeans based on pay patterns .
 We have also summarized the clustering analysis.

 Testing with 2023 data
-The Cleaned_data_test which is cleaned dataset of Employee Earnings Data (2023)
+The Cleaned_data_test which is cleaned dataset of Employee Earnings Data (2023) and testing was done by ML_Model_DS_test.ipynb
+The models used are Random Forest Regressor and Xgboost models.
+Model results: Random Forest Model Mean Absolute Error (MAE): $9,578.76 R² Score: 0.123 Xg BOOST Model Mean Absolute Error (MAE): $10,010.79 R² Score: 0.045

 ## Codes:
 - Boston_Police_Overtime.ipynb explains the data preprocessing and cleaning part.
 It also visualizes distribution of regular pay for different apartments using bar and pie plots.This code uses employee_earnings_report_2024.csv and creates cleaned_police_overtime_data.csv.
 - data_visualization.ipynb explains the data visualization part of the project.
 This code uses cleaned_police_overtime_data.csv.
 - ML_Model_DS_Project.ipynb explains the models part of the project.
 This code uses cleaned_police_overtime_data.csv.
 - Classification_model.ipynb explains the classification part to predict the high overtime earners and low overtime earners.This code uses cleaned_police_overtime_data.csv.
+- Boston_Police_Overtime_test.ipynb creates the cleaned dataset of Employee Earnings Data (2023) which is Cleaned_data_test.
+- ML_Model_DS_test.ipynb this code tests the Cleaned_data_test dataset using the Random Forest Regressor and Xgboost models.

 ## Goals achieved:
 - Shifts in funding across departments.